algorithmiaio/dev-center/_pages/integrations/wolfram.md

 Enterprise users: your URL will be custom for your domain, e.g. "https://mydomainendpoint.com/v1/algo/" followed by the algorithm.
 {% endif %}

-Next, we specify the input we want as escaped JSON.
+Next, we specify the input we want to send to the Algorithm.

 Lastly, we set the Authorization and Content-Type headers (your API Key is in [your Account Page](/user#credentials)).